Hungarian opposition plans to repeal Orban's 'unconstitutional' laws, says Marki-Zay

 But if the opposition tries to remove these placemen or abolish the institutions they run without a two-thirds majority, the moves could be referred to the constitutional court, which is also full of Fidesz loyalists with long terms, and it will likely rule them unconstitutional.

-Moreover, the European Commission is likely to be loath to accept any unconstitutional moves because it could make it look hypocritical as it tries to force governments such as Orban’s Hungary and Jaroslaw Kaczynski’s Poland to abide by the rule of law.
+Moreover, the European Commission is likely to be loath to accept any unconstitutional moves, because this could make it look hypocritical as it tries to force governments such as Orban’s Hungary and Jaroslaw Kaczynski’s Poland to abide by the rule of law.

 Milan Simecka, the Slovak vice-president of the European Parliament, told the web debate that “this debate is immensely consequential for everyone and not just for Hungary.
 This election will reverberate throughout the region and especially in my country.”